Signature School History

 Signature School was the first Regional Cities team member to complete a project with the opening of a new biology laboratory on the second floor of the Robert L. Koch II Science Center, the site of the original announcement, in August 2016.
 In January 2019, the construction crew broke ground on the site of the former faculty parking lot to begin work on further expansion of school facilities.
 The remaining portion of Signature’s $2.5 million from the Regional Cities funding was used to complete this project, allowing the school to accommodate a growing student body.
 On January 6, 2020, the dedication ceremony for the Robert L. Koch II Center for the Arts and Sciences took place.
 Lieutenant Governor Suzanne Crouch, Mayor Lloyd Winnecke, Board President Bob Koch, and Executive Director Jean Hitchcock spoke at the grand opening ceremony, and Signature faculty, students, alumni, board members, and community supporters joined in the celebration.
 Classes began at the Koch Center the following day.

 An open-admission public high school, Signature School provides choice to students and parents in Evansville and Southwestern Indiana.
 Signature School’s curriculum is internationally based with emphasis on fine and performing arts, science, technology, mathematics, and the liberal arts.
 All Signature courses are designed to comply with the Indiana Academic Standards for the appropriate grade level and discipline.
-External assessment is provided to all students through the Advanced Placement (AP) program and the International Baccalaureate Programme, implemented in 2006.
-Signature continues to revise and improve its curriculum, including the implementation of the AP Capstone Diploma Program in 2017, to meet the demands of the community for a secondary educational opportunity that puts academics first and continues to be ranked as the #1 high school in the Midwest and a top high school in the United States.
+External assessment is provided to all students through the Advanced Placement (AP) program and the International Baccalaureate (IB) Programme, implemented in 2006.
+Attentive to the demands of the community for a secondary education option putting academics first, Signature continues to revise and improve its curriculum, instituting both the AP Capstone Diploma Program in 2017 and, effective with the Class of 2019, the expectation that all students would be IB Diploma candidates.
+Signature continues to be ranked as the #1 high school in the Midwest and a top high school in the United States.